 - Help you have more energy

-If you have lost your appetite or you feel full on very little food, try not to have too many fluids at meal times.
+If you have lost your appetite or you feel full on very little food, try not to have too many fluids at mealtimes.
 Drink them at other times of the day, instead.

-Fight fatigue with food.
+Fuel up.
 Calories are energy.
 But it can be tough to get enough if you feel sick to your stomach from cancer treatments.
 Try changing how you eat.

 - Eat smaller meals every 3 or 4 hours instead of three big ones.